 - A service is re-tendered – i.e. a company changes contractors

 In both scenarios, there are many variables that will affect how TUPE is applied, or even if it is applied at all, so it is advisable to consult with employment law experts to decide what your next step should be.

 If you are acting under TUPE, one of the key requirements is to keep employees informed about what is going on at every stage.
 This can involve anything from ensuring processes and systems are amended in line with changes made to the business, to letting staff know about the possibility of redundancies.
 Failure to do so could have serious consequences for your business.

 Keeping up with TUPE changes

 While there is plenty of government literature that will tell you more about TUPE, these documents also make clear that their information is not a substitute for legal advice.
 It is vital that you speak to experienced employment solicitors to ensure full compliance with the law.

-TUPE was updated in 2014 to incorporate nine changes, and with DBF Solicitors rest assured that the information you are given will be as up to date as possible.
+TUPE was updated in 2014 to incorporate nine changes, and with Davis Blank Furniss Solicitors rest assured that the information you are given will be as up to date as possible.

 If you would like to clarify how TUPE applies to your business and ensure you remain compliant, call our team today on 08000 284 396 or submit an enquiry online.